Sheldon-Lloyd/Cyber.Beast/comic/max/readme.md

 All citizens are allow to compete in cyberspace and are allowed to be cornermen if they are good enough.
 They tend to avoid other cybervator in cyberspace but not max who actively challenges them.

 At one point Max and Jax finds a struggling Minia in cyberspace saving from a cyber.beast.
 Jax tells her is hybrids has to stick together after he carries her to safety.
-Max then begins to call her my nia and Jax joins in on the joke despite initially correcting him upon realizing the joke
+Max then begins to call her my nia and Jax joins in on the joke despite initially correcting him upon realizing the joke. (maybe use this scene as a flashback)

 Minia Makes the team with Max and Jax